Iftikhar Khan Janjua: 1971 war with India

 After intense fighting Mandiawala was captured, then Pallanwala and Chak Pandit, and on 9 December 1971, the first Pakistani troops entered the surrounding area around Chamb under the personal supervision of Janjua.
 In the middle of fighting around Chamb proper, on 9 December 1971, Janjua was killed when his OH-13S (Sioux) light helicopter, in which he was travelling on to coordinate and position his troops, was attacked.
+Khan was subsequently evacuated to the Combined Military Hospital in Kharian, where he succumbed to his injuries.

-Iftikhar Khan Janjua Road is named after him in Rawalpindi, Cannt.
+Iftikhar Khan Janjua Road is named after him in Rawalpindi Cantonment.